"

 Note: From Compliance is Mandatory, John C. Stennis Space Center, Flux Cored Arc Welding of Carbon Steel for ⅛-inch to Unlimited Plate Thickness, National Aeronautics and Space Administration

-The welding procedure portion of a WPS, Table 18.1, contains the settings you will use to perform the welding.
-Notice that the left most common lists the parameters such as preheat, filler metal size, volts, shielding gas, etc. The columns to the right are for the root and then the following passes including the cap pass.
+Table 18.1 shows the welding procedure portion of a WPS, with this one copied from the NASA WPS being referred to throughout this chapter.
+This section contains the settings you will use to perform the welding.
+Notice that the left-most column lists the parameters such as preheat, filler metal size, volts, shielding gas, etc. The columns to the right are for the root and then the following passes, including the cap pass.

 Have you welded using the FCAW process before?
-If so, do the machine settings such as voltage and electrode size look familiar?
-If you haven’t welded FCAW before, do these look like machine settings you would need to know?
+If yes, do the machine settings such as voltage and electrode size look familiar?
+And if you haven’t welded FCAW before, do these look like machine settings you would need to know?

 Page 2 Top Portion of a NASA Welding Procedure Specification, which is discussed at length in the text that follows.